 Visitors may park in the LAZ lot at 161 York Street.
 Additional parking is available in other area lots and metered spaces on the street around the Center.
 For more information about parking in downtown New Haven, visit The Shops at Yale.

-The Center does not offer on-site dining.
-For various dining options within walking distance of the museum, see The Shops at Yale restaurant guide.
+The Center does not offer on-site dining, but Atticus Bookstore and Cafe may be found on the ground level and Harvest Wine Bar and Restaurant offers seasonal outdoor seating in a lower-level exterior courtyard.
+For more dining options within walking distance of the museum, see The Shops at Yale restaurant guide.

-New Haven has several shopping and dining opportunities on Chapel Street, where the Center is located, and a few blocks away on Broadway.
-Dozens of award-winning restaurants energize the downtown area, and local boutiques and retail shops, including the Center’s Museum Shop, offer a wide variety of merchandise, including custom jewelry, books, designer clothes, active wear, beauty products, and artisanal foods.
+New Haven has several shopping and dining options on Chapel Street, where the Center is located, and a few blocks away on Broadway.
+Dozens of award-winning restaurants energize the downtown area, and local boutiques and retail shops, including the Center’s Museum Shop, offer a wide variety of merchandise, including handmade and fine jewelry, books, designer clothes, active wear, beauty products, and artisanal foods.
+Additional restaurants and merchants are located on the ground level of the Center, including Derek Simpson Goldsmith, Froyo World, Hello Boutique, and The Juice Box.
 Visit The Shops at Yale for more information about restaurants and merchants near the Center.